Xau-Tech/RuneScapeBossLogTool/README.txt

+* Note for anyone looking at this code as part of a hiring or review process for job applications.
+This is a long term project that I've also used as a learning tool for design patterns, libraries, etc.  Given that, there is a fair amount of technical debt, changes, or things I would now do differently.
+Some of those are viewable via the Trello board, some I may not fix unless they become a problem.
+If any of these seemingly strange or non-optimal implementations are a concern, please feel free to ask any detailed questions about specific pieces of code or design decisions.
+If I'm aware of the issue, I'd love to discuss it, if I'm not aware of the issue, I can add it to my list! :)

 Trello board of queued and in progress updates can be found at: https://trello.com/b/wT31yILF/bosstoolkit

 List of all items available in the Setups tab can be found at: https://docs.google.com/document/d/1zXfA59_hNuXlhpaI5CA_TX2_b4Ooo3egEqadivovAR8/